Stravaig-Projects/Stravaig.Extensions/docs/inspections/vs-for-mac.md

 You can also move the attribute to the class scope if you want to suppress it for the whole class and not just a specific method.

+---

+The screenshots apply to Visual Studio for Mac v17.5.3